 In addition, the natural flow of blood becomes much easier if your legs are elevated.
 Rather than making your veins put in extra effort to flow against gravity and up back to your heart, give them a break and elevate them at least 6 inches above your heart.

-Swelling will also go down the more you elevate your legs, which will help keep your veins happy and healthy.
-This in turn will make it so they don’t have to work so hard and won’t run the risk of possibly becoming overworked, which can lead to a numerous vein issues.
+The swelling will also go down the more you elevate your legs, which will help keep your veins happy and healthy.
+This, in turn, will make it so they don’t have to work so hard and won’t run the risk of possibly becoming overworked, which can lead to numerous vein issues.

 Tips & Tricks for Elevating Your Legs

-Now that you know elevating your legs will do wonders for your veins and your legs, next comes the proper way of elevating your legs to ensure you get the results you’re after.
+Now that you know elevating your legs will do wonders for your vein health and your legs, next comes the proper way of elevating your legs to ensure you get the results you’re after.

 Here are a few things to keep in mind:

 This is the only way that elevating your legs will be effective.

 2. Elevate them at least 3 times a day.